RubioApps/RubioGuard/docs/1-Squid Conf explained.md

 ## Logging and Troubleshooting

 I have redacted one file per block.
-Please refers to the /docs
+Please refers to the [/docs](https://github.com/RubioApps/RubioGuard/tree/main/docs) as a Table of Contents.